nvnagendra/sql-training/Data Exploration/data_exploration1.md

-** What is the name of the category with the highest category_id in the dvd_rentals.category table?
+** What is the name of the category with the highest category_id in the dvd_rentals.0category table?
+\\
 ``SELECT
   name,
   category_id